wadmiraal/wadmiraal.net/src/_posts/2013-04-11-quicktip-detect-responsive-display-with-js.markdown

   - Tip
 ---

 Ever needed to test some Javascript code that only is supposed to be triggered when in &ldquo;mobile&rdquo; view in a responsive layout ?
-Or to detect if we're in portrait or landscape mode, *but always based on the CSS rules ?*
+Or to detect if we're in portrait or landscape mode, *but always based on the CSS media queries ?*

 Here's a Quick'n'Dirty&reg; trick to get the job done.